iovation/launchkey-java/README.md

 ## SDK

-The iovation LaunchKey SDK for Java provides a native Java SDK for interacting with the iovation LaunchKey API.
+The iovation TruValidate Multifactor Authentication SDK for Java provides a native Java SDK for interacting with the iovation TruValidate Multifactor Authentication API.

 [Go to the README](sdk/README.md)

 ## Examples

-Examples for using the iovation LaunchKey SDK for Java
+Examples for using the iovation TruValidate Multifactor Authentication SDK for Java

 ### CLI Example